sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-plane-watch.md

 ```

 After a few minutes, browse to [https://atc.plane.watch/](https://atc.plane.watch/).
 Your feeder should be listed as "online".
 It can take up to 10 minutes for the status to update.

+## Advanced

+If you want to look at more options and examples for the `plane.watch` container, you can find the respository [here](https://github.com/plane-watch/docker-plane-watch).